massyn/aws-security/policies/ASI.DP.1 - S3 buckets must not be publicly accessible.md

 # S3 buckets must not be publicly accessible

 ## Description ##
-[S3|https://aws.amazon.com/s3/] is a core storage solution from AWS.
+[S3](https://aws.amazon.com/s3/) is a core storage solution from AWS.
 It is used in most services, and provides an secure and scalable storage solution for your application.
 If configured correctly, S3 can host highly sensitive information.
+This check is also available through [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/best-practice-checklist/).

 ## Why is this a problem?
 ### Confidentiality